rajdakin/box86-fosdem2021-content/_index.md

 new_this_year: |
     <p>
-     box86 is targeted towards 32bits.
+     box64 is targeted towards 64bits.
-     Compatibility and speed have dramatically improved this year.
-     There is a now a fast Dynarec, and box86 can even run Wine (the x86 version), opening the door to many more programs and games!
+     Compatibility and speed have also dramatically improved this year. box64 can even run Wine (the x64 version), opening the door to many more programs and games!
     </p>

 layout: stand